googlefonts/googlefonts.github.io/gf-guide/metadata.md

 The file uses [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding.

-Below are two examples of `METADATA.pb` files, first for a family of static font files, and then for a family with variable font files, followed by a brief description of each key and possible values.
+Below are two examples of `METADATA.pb` files: the first for a family of static font files, and the second for a family with variable font files, followed by a brief description of each key and possible values.

 ### Example Static Fonts Family